-The District intends to purchase a few extra devices at the secondary schools to mitigate this issue.
+The District has purchased a few extra devices at the schools to mitigate this issue.
 If you forget your Chromebook at home and the school has an available “spare”, you may be able to “sign it out” for the day.
 Repeated incidents of “leaving your device at home” may result in disciplinary consequences and your inability to “sign out” a spare device.
 See the PowerUp Handbook page 12

 3. What accessories will come with the Chromebook?